Generative AI in Azure AI Solutions

 What is fine-tuning?

 Section titled “What is fine-tuning?”It is additional training for a foundation model resulting in a fine-tuned model.
-It is separate from grounding.
+It is separate from grounding in that you are adding data to the model, though not significant re-training.

 Preparing data for fine-tuning a model